Fight Blood Clots with Tissue Plasminogen Activator (tPA) in Las Vegas and Henderson, NV

 Tissue plasminogen activator (tPA), also called alteplase, is a medication made of a protein that can dissolve blood clots.
 This so-called “clot-buster” is a life-saving treatment for stroke and heart attack.

 If you are at risk of a stroke or heart attack because of a blood clot, tPA in Las Vegas or Henderson, NV, might be a great option for you.
-Find a neurologist or neurosurgeon associated with Dignity Health - St. Rose Dominican or call 702.616.4900 to learn more.
+Find a neurologist or neurosurgeon associated with Dignity Health - St. Rose Dominican hospitals or call (702) 616-4900 to learn more.

 Your blood provides oxygen and nutrients to your body’s organs and tissues.
 If a blood clot forms in an artery, it blocks blood flow through that artery and starves tissues of freshly oxygenated blood.
 If a blood clot forms or becomes stuck in one of the arteries supplying the heart muscle with blood, it can cause a heart attack.
 If the clot occurs in an artery supplying the brain, it can cause a stroke.
 Dissolving the clot with tPA restores blood flow.

 tPA is the most common treatment for ischemic stroke caused by a clot.
 The medication cannot be used if a stroke is caused by bleeding in the brain (hemorrhagic stroke).
 A brain scan will determine what type of stroke occurred and, if there is a clot, where it is located.
 If you had a heart attack, imaging tests and an electrocardiogram (ECG) will help the emergency room doctor or cardiologist determine if a blood clot caused it.

 In general, tPA must be given within three hours of the first sign of heart attack or ischemic stroke.

 The ER care team monitors you closely while you are waiting for tPA.
 They will evaluate you for changes in signs and symptoms of stroke.
 Monitoring includes checking: